RStudio installation on macOS

 To install RStudio on macOS perform the following steps:

 - Open the downloaded RStudio disk image.
 This file will most likely reside in Finder > Downloads (shortcut: ⌥⌘L).
 The file can more easily be found by switching into List view (shortcut: ⌘2).
 To switch to Icon view use the shortcut: ⌘1.
-The Rstudio disk image will look like the image displayed below (version number may or will differ).
+The Rstudio disk image will look like the image displayed below in Figure 1 (version number may or will differ).

 - Drag the RStudio application and drop it on the Applications folder shown in the same window.